What We Teach

 Although usually danced to quicker tempo music, Balboa can also be adapted to slower music, allowing more time for intricate footwork.

-The lights dim, the heat on the dance floor rises and night creeps slowly towards morning - now's the time for Blues dancing!
+The lights dim, the heat on the dance floor rises and night creeps slowly towards morning - that's the time for Blues dancing!

 Whether you're dancing with a partner or on your own, Blues is about experiencing the full range of human emotion - love, passion, joy, sadness, pain..